hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 In the production environment there is only one version available of each of the CDS APIs (version 1.0).

-In the sandbox environment however there may be 2 versions available  of a particular API, one for standard development known as ‘Trade Test’ and another version that more closely mirrors the production environment known as ‘Trader Dress Rehearsal’.
+In the sandbox environments however there may be 2 versions available  of a particular API, one for standard development known as ‘Trade Test’ and another version that more closely mirrors the production environment known as ‘Trader Dress Rehearsal’.

 Here is a breakdown of the CDS APIs with the versions of each that relate to ‘Trade Test’ and ‘Trader Dress Rehearsal’ respectively: